qiang5love1314/qiang5love1314.github.io/_pages/about.md

 layout: default
 title: news
 news:
+- "2024.08: 🎉🎉 Good news!
+I have been awarded a grant under the National Natural Science Foundation of China, Youth Program."
 - "2024.07: 🎉🎉 Good news!
 My paper has been accepted by IEEE COMST, the highest impact factor (35.6) in all the IEEE journals."
 - "2024.06: 🎉🎉 Good news!
 I have been awarded a grant under the National Postdoctoral Program."
 - "2024.05: I have supervised five groups of students on undergraduate innovation and entrepreneurship projects, covering areas such as signal prediction and sensing, behavior recognition, and cryptographic system design."